OBA-Research/VAAS/CONTRIBUTING.md

 Thank you for your interest in improving **VAAS (Vision-Attention Anomaly Scoring)**.
 This guide explains how to set up the development environment and how to contribute changes.

+## NOTE

+- Torch must not be imported at import-time of public APIs.
+- Torch may be imported freely inside internal modules.

 ---

 ## 1. Development Environment